 Failure to solicit local bids may, in appropriate circumstances, require the Department Head to justify such action.

-5.0 Contract Review and Approval Process
+5.0 Contract Development, Review and Approval Process

-All contracts are required, at minimum, to be reviewed by the contracting Department Head or their designee.
-However, it is in the best interest of the County for all contracts to go through the LSR (Attachment D), ASR (Attachment K), and PR (Attachment E) process.
-Whenever possible, County Counsel-approved contract templates should be used and can be found on the County SharePoint.
+All contracts and addendums are required to be reviewed by the contracting Department Head or their designee, and through the LSR (Attachment D), ASR (Attachment K), and PR (Attachment E) processes.
+Whenever possible, County Counsel-approved contract templates should be used and can be found on the County SharePoint, and the in P Drive (County Share) under “County Counsel Contract Forms”.

+Some contracts may require addendums to change the compensation, extend the terms, amend provisions of the contract, or change the exhibits.
+Contracts executed for the first time on or after September 1, 2022, shall not exceed five (5) addendums.
+If departments plan to enter a new contract once the addendum limit has been reached, they shall review the need to issue an RFP, RFB or RFQ prior to executing a new contract.
+In unique circumstances, contracts may require more than five addendums.
+Approval for exceeding the five addendum limit requires approval from County Administration prior to processing any exceeding addendums.

 Goods or Services Totaling $5,000 or Less